Healer Rankings / Tier List for Phase 3 of TBC Classic

 S-Tier Classes and Specializations

-- Throughput — A-tier, Chain Heal is extremely strong against the high group damage intake of many TBC encounters when Spell Haste is introduced later on, but in Tier 4 most encounters do not cater to the Restoration Shaman toolkit and tank healing is good, but not exceptional.
+- Throughput — S-tier, Chain Heal is extremely strong against the high group damage intake of many TBC encounters, especially once Spell Haste is introduced later on.
+Already in Tier 5, multiple encounters will have high area damage that caters to the Restoration Shaman toolkit.
+Their tank healing is also good, but not exceptional.